 The strength of the university's careers service is also important.
 Consider how you can capitalise on any advice, support and training opportunities that it provides.

-Finally, ensure that the university offers wellbeing support to postgraduates.
+Ensure that the university you apply to offers wellbeing support to postgraduates.
 This could include counselling provision, mental health support, disability support or a personal tutor system.

 Find out more